Start to search for your apartment in Berlin

 Short and medium term rentals will be the easiest to arrange as student arriving fresh in the city.
 The paperwork and financial requirements will differ depending on the agency you use, but usually a copy of your student ID will be required, as well as a copy of your scholarship certificate if you have one.
 If you are doing an internship in Berlin, a copy of your contract is commonly needed.

 If you are looking to rent a room in a shared apartment, often it will be the current flatmates who make the decision about whether or not you get the room, rather than the landlord.
 Make sure to sign a contract (Untermietvertrag), and that it mentions the security deposit, to make your stay official.
+Although they are a bit far from the city center three districts can be considered for students which are Pankow, Spandau and Tempelhof-Schoneberg as they have fairly cheaper apartments compare to the rest of the city.

 This university has 3 campuses, located in different areas of Berlin.